 Lack of multi-environment support.
 Since BigCommerce was initially tailored to small retail businesses, it does not have multi-environment support.
 As a result, you will need third-party apps and solutions for development, testing, and backing up data.

 Conclusion on BigCommerce for Medium and Large Businesses

 BigCommerce is quite similar to Shopify in the distinction that it also deals with enterprise-level clients.
 Thus, BigCommerce is a good option for medium and big retail businesses that don’t want complex digital infrastructures or don’t require significant customization capacity but still desire to work with a platform that scales a little better than Shopify.

 VTEX — Leading Visionary

 VTEX is a cloud-based multi-tenant SaaS eCommerce platform that offers B2B and B2C features.

-VTEX is a rising star of the eCommerce market: currently, the platform is a leading visionary in the Magic Quadrant while in the last iteration it was in the niche group.
+VTEX is a rising star in the eCommerce market.
+Currently, the platform is a leading visionary in the Magic Quadrant while in the last iteration it was in the niche group.
 Initially focused on Latin America, VTEX is steadily and surely gaining new customers and expanding its functionality.
-As of now, among the big successful companies that use VTEX are Walmart, Levi’s, Sony, Motorola.
+As of now, among the big successful companies that use VTEX are Walmart, Levi’s, Sony, and Motorola.

 Overall, VTEX’s approach to eCommerce SaaS is similar to Shopify or BigCommerce.
 However, With VTEX IO, which is a serverless development platform, retail companies can develop custom storefront apps, custom admin apps, custom back-end apps, custom Pixel apps, and custom mobile apps to expand VTEX’s functionality.